opnsense/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

     ==============================================  ====================================================================================================

 ..
 Note::
     The IPv6 pool is not a /64 Prefix, because it's used to define a pool of IPv6 addresses that can be used as leases.
 Prefix /120 means there are 256 IPv6 addresses available.
-The hard limit of strongswan pools is Prefix /97.
+The hard limit of StrongSwan pools is Prefix /97.

 1.2 - VPN: IPsec: Pre-Shared Keys